 Self-Isolation Exemption Certificate issued by the Embassy of Korea is required for entry from all foreign nationals.
 Alternatively, a passenger will be quarantined at a government facility at a cost of KRW1,400,000 (A$ 1750 / $1150) - paid before the flight.

 International flights are presently very limited although Vietnam is considering opening its borders to foreign visitors from countries that have not reported new coronavirus cases for 30 days.
-Vietnam considers opening reciprocal travel bubbles with China and South Korea.
+Vietnam considers opening reciprocal travel bubbles with China, South Korea and Japan.

 All travelers on domestic and international flights must wear face masks during the flight and while at the airport.